Best Night Vision Scopes under $1000: Affordable but Capable

 ATN X Sight 4k Pro Review

 After extensively testing the ATN X-Sight 4K Pro, I found myself both intrigued and somewhat cautious.
-On the plus side, this isn’t just another rifle scope; it’s a compelling blend of traditional and modern tech functionalities.
+On the plus side, this isn’t just another night vision rifle scope; it’s a compelling blend of traditional and modern tech functionalities.
 I was particularly drawn to its day and night vision capabilities.
 While not on par with military-grade equipment, the quality was impressive, given its $700 price tag.
 The scope’s ability to record hunts and its suite of features like Bluetooth, rangefinding, and intuitive navigation really added to my hunting experience.
 Additionally, the One Shot Zero feature and Bluetooth streaming offer great teaching tools for new shooters.

 However, it’s not without its drawbacks.
 The scope rings it comes with are sub-par, and they’re likely the reason behind complaints of the scope not holding zero.
 Although the device performed well on my .308 AR-10, it’s the accessories you should blame for any zeroing issues.
 I also had concerns about the included IR illuminator for night vision.
 It’s just passable; a serious night hunter would benefit from investing in a better illuminator.
 Another downside was the digital display, which became a bit murky at higher magnifications.
 Also, I experienced a momentary freeze in the scope display at a critical moment, making me question its reliability under pressure.